Surface finish: Lay

 Lay is the direction of the predominant surface pattern, ordinarily determined by the production method used.
 The term is also used to denote the winding direction of fibers and strands of a rope.

 Surface roughness

 Surface roughness, commonly shortened to roughness, is a measure of the total spaced surface irregularities.
 In engineering, this is what is usually meant by "surface finish."
 A Lower number constitutes finer irregularities, i.e., a smoother surface.

 Waviness

 Waviness is the measure of surface irregularities with a spacing greater than that of surface roughness.
 These irregularities usually occur due to warping, vibrations, or deflection during machining.

 Measurement

 Surface finish may be measured in two ways: contact and non-contact methods.
 Contact methods involve dragging a measurement stylus across the surface; these instruments are called profilometers.
 Non-contact methods include: interferometry, confocal microscopy, focus variation, structured light, electrical capacitance, electron microscopy, atomic force microscopy and photogrammetry.

+Non-contact methods

+Optical metrology plays a key role in non-contact surface roughness measurements, offering high-resolution and non-destructive analysis of complex or delicate surfaces.
+These techniques are particularly useful in environments where contact-based methods may damage the material or provide limited accessibility.
+Common optical techniques include: